swcarpentry/DEPRECATED-bc/novice/sql/06-agg.md

     (it doesn't matter which ones,
     since they're all equal).

 #### Challenges

 1. How many temperature readings did Frank Pabodie record, and what was their average value?

+2. The query:
+       select count(1), count(name) from Survey
+    returned the row:
+       21 | 19
+    How many rows are in the Survey table?
+    Can you explain why the counts don't match?

-2. The average of a set of values is the sum of the values divided by the number of values.
+3. The average of a set of values is the sum of the values divided by the number of values.
     Does this mean that the `avg` function returns 2.0 or 3.0 when given the values 1.0, `null`, and 5.0?

-3. We want to calculate the difference between each individual radiation reading and the average of all the radiation readings.
+4. We want to calculate the difference between each individual radiation reading and the average of all the radiation readings.
     We write the query: